 The ACA’s Impact on Students

-Newer mandates of the ACA, effective Jan.
-1, 2014, require campus insurance plans to contain more comprehensive benefits.
-While campus plans may have previously covered catastrophic events or had uncomfortably high deductibles, offerings are now aligned with ACA mandates.
+Mandates of the ACA, made effective Jan.
+1st, 2014, require campus insurance plans to contain more comprehensive benefits.
+While campus plans may have previously covered catastrophic events or uncomfortably high deductibles, offerings are now aligned with ACA mandates.
 All student health plans must contain essential benefits, defined by the ACA as:

 - ER services